bmatsuo/urxvt-tabbedex/README.md

-tabbed.autohide             hide the tab-bar when there is only one tab tabbed.no-tabbedex-keys     ??? tabbed.reopen-on-close      open a new tab after the last tab is closed
+tabbed.autohide             hide the tab-bar when there is only one tab tabbed.no-tabbedex-keys     ??? tabbed.reopen-on-close      open a new tab after the last tab is closed tabbed.index-from-one       open a new tab after the last tab is closed
 ```

 ##Commands